What Is a Database and How Is It Used in Web Hosting?

 At its core, a database is just a collection of information that is stored on a computer.
 This information is often organized in a logical manner and is controlled through a sophisticated program called a database management system (DBMS).
 Thanks to the DBMS, the stored information can be easily viewed, searched, and modified either by the end-user or by another program.

-Virtually all information, often referred to as data, can be stored in a database.
+Virtually all information, often referred to as data can be stored in a database.
 For example, the data can describe a person’s physical characteristics, such as their height, weight, age, and gender.
-Or if we are talking about an e-commerce store, we will likely use a database to house the product catalogue, customer list, and order history.
+Or if we are talking about an e-commerce store, we will likely use a database to house the product catalog, customer list, and order history.

 In an effort to maximize efficiency, all data is stored according to certain rules and guidelines imposed by the type of database that is in use.
 One of the most popular database types in web hosting is the relational database.
 In fact, many popular content management systems like WordPress, Drupal, and Joomla use relational databases to store their information.